Know your rights

 Washington DC 20201

-You must use other available resources such as medical or hospital insurance first.
-You must use providers enrolled in Medicaid.
+You must use other available resources such as medical or hospital

 |